Nityasaha13/TopDown-Scroll/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.3.2 =
+* Compatable with latets version of WordPress

 = 1.3.1 =
 * This version includes security improvements and optimizations.
 Monthly updates will ensure the plugin remains secure and efficient.